bugzmanov/nes_ebook/src/chapter_6_1.md

 }
 ```

-Next we need to expose this register as being writable:
+Next, we need to expose this register as being writable:

 ```rust
 pub struct NesPPU {